 -Mile High Run Club

 This was probably the best summer of running I’ve had in years.
 Honestly, it makes me nervous for marathon training because I’ve had many bonus months of running that are normally part of my “off-season” in Florida.
 Regardless, running in Central Park, along the Hudson and just up and down random avenues was something I did not take for granted.
-Running felt like a mini-escape from the craziness of the city.
-It was my time to do something “normal.”
+Running felt like a mini-escape from the craziness.
 Plus, it was relatively quiet early in the mornings so I felt like I had the city to myself.

 Like I mentioned last week, I learned a lot from my internship this summer.
-Most of what I learned has more to do with me and what I like/dislike than about the actual industry, but I find that more worthwhile.
+Most of what I learned has more to do with me and what I like/dislike than about the actual industry.
+I find that more worthwhile though.
 I’m also pretty confident in my abilities to adjust to a new place/job/work environment.

 This entire summer was a step out of my comfort zone and a challenge for my mostly introverted self.
-Being social all the time is exhausting!
-That’s part of the reason I’m so burnt out now- ha!
+Being social all the time is exhausting and unlike me.
+That’s part of the reason I’m so burnt out now!
 Saying yes to adventure and doing the harder thing was the theme of my summer and I’m very proud that I followed through until the end.